-2.7 that any unwanted emission which falls at frequencies separated from the centre frequency of the RF channel by less than 250% of the relevant channel separation, where the system is intended to be used, will generally be considered out-of-band emission (see Notes 4 and 5);
+2.7 that any unwanted emission which falls at frequencies separated from the centre frequency of the RF channel by less than 250% of the relevant channel separation, where the system is intended to be used, should generally be considered unwanted emission in the out-of-band domain (see Note 4); when DFSS is intended for use in a frequency band where an RF channel arrangement has not been established, the necessary bandwidth should be used, instead of channel separation, in evaluating the 250% boundary;

-2.8 that any unwanted emission which falls at frequencies separated from the centre frequency of the RF channel by 250% or more of the relevant channel separation, where the system is intended to be used, will generally be considered spurious emission (see Notes 4 and 5);
+2.8 that any unwanted emission which falls at frequencies separated from the centre frequency of the RF channel by 250% or more of the relevant channel separation, where the system is intended to be used, should generally be considered unwanted emission in the spurious domain (see Note 4); when DFSS is intended for use in a frequency band where an RF channel arrangement has not been established, the necessary bandwidth should be used, instead of channel separation, in evaluating the 250% boundary;

 2.9 that, above and below the limits of the necessary bandwidth, the permissible mean power level of unwanted emission should be less than or equal to 0.5% of the total transmitted mean power taken at the radio antenna port (see Note 3); in case of multicarrier systems this rule is intended to be applied to the outermost sub-carriers;

-2.10 that, from the viewpoint of the international regulations, it is presently not necessary to establish any additional limitation on the spectral shape of unwanted emissions from DFSS;
+2.10 that, from the viewpoint of the international regulations, it may not be necessary to establish any additional limitation on the spectral shape of unwanted emissions from DFSS;

-2.11 that the levels of spurious emissions, the frequency range for their measurement and the reference bandwidth in which levels are specified should be those defined by Recommendation ITU-R SM.329 (see Notes 4 and 6).
-Where exclusive block assignments are made, transmitters operating on sub-channels devised by the licensed operator could, in principle, be exempted, within the block, by the unwanted emissions limit required to be met outside the block; however at country borders this should require agreement between the administration concerned due to the fact that they may have licensed the band in a different way;
+2.11 that the levels of spurious emissions, the frequency range for their measurement and the reference bandwidth in which levels are specified should be those defined by Recommendation ITU-R SM.329 (see Note 4).
+Where exclusive block assignments are made, transmitters operating on sub-channels devised by the licensed operator may, in principle, be exempted, within the block, by the unwanted emissions limit required to be met outside the block; however at country borders this should require agreement between the administration concerned due to the fact that they may have licensed the band in a different way;

-2.12 that any safety net out-of-band emissions limits developed by Radiocommunication Study Group 1 should be considered as an absolute worst-case limit to which any new DFSS design should conform;
+2.12 that any safety net limits for unwanted emissions in the out-of-band domain developed by ITU-R should be considered as an absolute worst-case limit to which any new DFSS design should conform;

-2.13 that, without other specific agreement between administrations sharing the same band edge, the digital fixed radio transmitters operating on the outermost channel frequencies of a RF channel arrangement should have an occupied bandwidth so that the outermost part of it with respect to the centre frequency of the channel, when added to the absolute value of the frequency tolerance (see Note 7), results in a bandwidth smaller than or equal to the value of ZS as defined in § 1.6.
+2.13 that, without other specific agreement between administrations sharing the same band edge, the digital fixed radio transmitters operating on the outermost channel frequencies of a RF channel arrangement should have an occupied bandwidth so that the outermost part of it with respect to the centre frequency of the channel, when added to the absolute value of the frequency tolerance (see Note 5), results in a bandwidth smaller than or equal to the value of ZS as defined in § 1.4;

-Note 1 – In general terms the safety net is considered to be a generally worst-case envelope based on the least restrictive out-of-band emission limits successfully used as national or regional regulations in areas having a high radiocommunications density and representing a significant portion of the radiocommunications manufacturing base.
-The word “generally” is intended to cover exceptional cases where a particularly unrestrictive mask may have been used, e.g. to encourage equipment development in an unattractive band.
+Note 1 – In general terms the generic limit is considered to be a generally worst-case envelope based on the least restrictive out-of-band emission limits successfully used as national or regional regulations in areas having a high radiocommunication density and representing a significant portion of the radiocommunication manufacturing base.
+The word “generally” is intended to cover exceptional cases where a particularly unrestrictive mask may have been used, e.g. to encourage equipment development in an unattractive band (see noting c)).

+2.14 that the following Notes 2-5 should be considered as part of this Recommendation.